 Rundle Academy is a caring learning community where students have the space to develop confidence, self-esteem and motivation to excel academically and grow in their love for learning.

-Rundle Studio prides itself in discovering students who are a good fit for our outstanding academic and extracurricular programs, which are specifically designed for students who have been diagnosed with a learning disability and/or ADHD and reside in Alberta.
+Rundle Studio prides itself in discovering students who are a good fit for our outstanding academic and extracurricular programs, which are specifically designed for complex learners and students who have been diagnosed with a learning disability, with or without ADHD.

 Our school focuses on preparing students for entry to post-secondary studies after high school through differentiated instruction and our well-rounded co-curricular program.

 All of our students have Individual Program Plans (IPPs), which are developed in collaboration with students, their parents, and teachers.
 Our students master their difficulties through our individualized programs, which are based on Alberta Education Curriculum.